saeyslab/spotless-benchmark/Guideline_for_adding_deconvolution_tools.md

 }
 ```

 **Note:** In the cell2location/stereoscope/DestVI processes you will instead see `input: tuple path (sp_input), path (sp_input_rds)`.
 This is because although we internally converted the RDS file to a H5AD file, the original RDS file is still needed for metric computation.
-Hence, you will also need to follow this format while implementing your own method.
+So you will also need to follow this format while implementing your own method.

 Then, you can also add the method in `subworkflow/deconvolution/run_methods.nf`:
    - In the `include` statement at the beginning of the file (`include { runMethod } from './method_name/run_method.nf'`)